 The series will air on CBS All Access.

 Back in 2014, Warner Bros.
 Pictures and CBS Films announced they were working on a film adaptation of The Stand, but those plans eventually changed—likely when they realized how much material there is to cover.
 Instead, it was announced that a miniseries adapting the book would air on CBS All Access, the broadcast network’s streaming platform.
-The 10-episode series is currently set to air sometime in summer 2020.
+The 10-episode series is currently set to air sometime in 2020.